-There are currently two COVID-19 vaccines approved by the FDA for Emergency Use Authorization (EUA) in the United States, one developed by Moderna and one by Pfizer/BioNTech.
+There are currently three COVID-19 vaccines approved by the FDA for Emergency Use Authorization (EUA) in the United States, one developed by Moderna, a second developed by Pfizer/BioNTech, and a third by Johnson & Johnson.
 As supply allows and more people are able to get vaccinated, it’s important to stay informed and up-to-date with reliable sources to avoid misinformation.

-Dr. Michael Pichichero, the director of the Rochester General Hospital Research Institute, has over 30 years of experience in vaccine research and development.
+Dr. Michael Pichichero, the Director of the Rochester General Hospital Research Institute, has over 30 years of experience in vaccine research and vaccine development.
 He helps us debunk some common misconceptions about the COVID-19 vaccines.

 TRUE: Current guidelines recommend that those who have had a COVID-19 infection wait 14 days until they receive the vaccine.
 After 14 days, previously infected patients should receive the vaccine.

 “Even if you had COVID-19 it is best to get the vaccine to maximize immunity and avoid getting it a second time,” said Dr. Pichichero.

 TRUE: There are currently three vaccines available and approved for emergency use by the FDA.
 Two vaccines, developed by Moderna and Pfizer/BioNTech, are mRNA vaccines.
 The Johnson & Johnson vaccine is a replication-defective virus vector DNA vaccine.
 None of these vaccines are capable of altering DNA.

 “When these types of vaccine enters the body, they do not interact with your DNA.”